M66B/FairEmail/app/src/main/assets/SETUP-fi-rFI.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Valitse palveluntarjoaja listalta, anna käyttäjätunnus, joka useimmiten on sähköpostiosoite, ja anna salasana.
 Napauta *Tarkista* antaaksesi FairEmailin yhdistää sähköpostipalvelimeen ja hakea listan järjestelmän kansioista.
 Järjestelmän kansiovalintojen tarkistuksen jälkeen voit lisätä tilin napauttamalla *Tallenna*.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Lisää verkkotunnus, esimerkiksi *gmail.com* ja napauta *Hae asetukset*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Katso [täältä](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts) lisätietoja.

 ## Aseta identiteetti - viestien lähettämiseksi